Cata-Dev/RAPTOR/README.md

 ## Additions

-Some new features are brought in this implementation :
+Some new features are brought in this implementation:

 - Enhancing Pareto front to be maximal in general (with any criterion) — [issue](https://github.com/Cata-Dev/RAPTOR/issues/216), [PR](https://github.com/Cata-Dev/RAPTOR/pull/217)
   This is done by scanning subsequent catchable trips, not only the earliest one.